 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Emirates Driving PJSC reported total greenhouse gas emissions of approximately 17,800,000 kg CO2e.
 This includes 5,516,000 kg CO2e from Scope 1 emissions, 7,098,000 kg CO2e from Scope 2 emissions, and 5,186,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown includes significant contributions from purchased goods and services (1,030,000 kg CO2e), employee commuting (849,000 kg CO2e), and downstream leased assets (716,000 kg CO2e).
-Emirates Driving has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+The Scope 3 emissions breakdown reveals significant contributions from capital goods (1,077,000 kg CO2e), employee commuting (849,000 kg CO2e), and downstream leased assets (716,000 kg CO2e).
+Emirates Driving has set ambitious climate commitments, aiming for net-zero emissions across its value chain by 2050.
 The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the base year.
-Additionally, it aims to cut Scope 3 emissions by 25% within the same timeframe.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions by 2050, alongside a 90% reduction in Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to adopting the GHG Protocol standard for emissions calculations.
-The company's efforts are part of a broader industry trend towards sustainability and climate responsibility, positioning Emirates Driving as a proactive player in the fight against climate change.
+Additionally, it aims to cut Scope 3 emissions from various categories, including purchased goods and services, by 25% within the same timeframe.
+Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
+These targets are verified by the Science Based Targets initiative (SBTi) and align with the GHG Protocol standards for emissions calculations.
+Emirates Driving's commitment to sustainability reflects a proactive approach to addressing climate change and reducing its carbon footprint in the specialised consumer services sector.

 Access structured emissions data, company-specific emission factors, and source documents